What is Terpinolene Terpene? Aroma, Effects, and Cannabis Strains

 The aroma of terpinolene is more complex compared to other terpenes.
 As we discussed in our previous articles, Limonene smells citrusy like lemon.
 Pinene hosts a fragrance reminiscent of pine trees and conifer trees, and linalool smells like lavender!
 Terpinolene is known for its fresh, floral, and pine-like scent with a bit of sweet flavor which is why terpinolene tends to be used in products like insect repellant, perfume, soap, and flavoring agents in the food industry.
 It is also used for manufacturing plastics and resins.

-Terpinolene contained within oils has been associated with anti-inflammatory properties.
-Gamma-terpinene has shown results that suggest it may help with pain and inflammation, particularly in animal models such as mice.
-Although more studies need to be done on humans to confirm these findings, it is still suggested that terpinolene, when combined with other terpenes and cannabinoids, may contribute to pain relief properties through entourage effects.
+Terpinolene contained within oils has been studied for anti-inflammatory properties.
+Gamma-terpinene has shown results that researchers have examined in relation to pain and inflammation signals, particularly in animal models such as mice.
+More work is still needed in humans to confirm these findings, and some researchers have looked at how terpinolene behaves alongside other terpenes and cannabinoids through entourage effects.

 One study provides evidence that terpinolene may have potent antibacterial properties, mentioning that oils with terpinolene could potentially inhibit the growth of bacteria in the human gastrointestinal system.